danielsaidi/website_danielsaidi/_posts/2017/2017-01-31-problems-with-running-quick-and-nimble-on-code-in-development-cocoapod.md

 ---
-title:  "Problems with running Quick and Nimble on code in development CocoaPod"
+title: Problems with running Quick and Nimble on code in development CocoaPod
 date:  2017-01-31 21:50:00 +0100
 tags:  ios xcode cocoapods testing
 redirect_from: /blog/mobile/2017/01/31/problems-with-running-quick-and-nimble-on-code-in-development-cocoapod
 ---

 When creating CocoaPods, I use [Quick](https://github.com/Quick/Quick) for tests and [Nimble](https://github.com/Quick/Nimble) for assertions.
 They are great and